mstksg/inCode/copy/entries/typed-sm-lc-1.md

 ```

 `Ty` now includes `TRecord [(Symbol, Ty)]` and `TSum [(Symbol, Ty)]`, which
-represents the field names and constructor payloads (`Symbol`
+represent the field names and constructor payloads (`Symbol`
 being a type-level string).
 So, for example, `TRecord ["value" ::: TInt,
 "label" ::: TString]` would be the type of a record with ordered fields `value`
 and `label` of integers and strings, respectively. `TSum ["Found" ::: TInt,